Condor-Performance-Modeling/cpm.riscv-isa-sim/README.md

 Preface
 -------------

-This fork of riscv-isa-sim (aka Spike) with support for STF trace generation. (https://github.com/sparcians/stf\_lib).
+This fork of riscv-isa-sim (aka Spike) has support for STF trace generation. (https://github.com/sparcians/stf\_lib).

-Condor Computing has donated and maintains this fork.
+Condor Computing maintains this fork.
 Contact Jeff Nye, Condor Computing.

 The STF support is on the branch `spike_stf`

-The master branch is kept unmodified to simplify merges with upstream.
+The master branch is kept unmodified to simplify future merges with upstream.

 About
 -------------